manningkyle304/Olympic-Exploration/README.md

 ## Current status

-The notebook is very much still a work in progress, and I'll be making updates daily.
+The notebook is very much still a work in progress.
+I'll make occasional updates.